 The utility is run using GO TO 100.
 To quit the utility and return to BASIC, press SPACE.

 The utility can be downloaded below, and is made available for private use or for public demonstrations.
 It is not to be included in emulator distributions or sold as part of a commercial package.
 Please do not re-distribute the program file but link to this site instead.
+Should you like it and wish to make a small payment for it then any amount would be appreciated and can be done using the Donate link at the bottom right.

 |Click here to download ZX80_VolumeTester in .O program format.
 Run the utility using GO TO 100.|